PrasannaAdiga/spring-cloud-with-netflix/README.md

   - Feign provides error handling mechanism by creating a custom ErrorDecoder class and provide proper error messages for each cases
   - But the Retryer and error handler does not work out of the box with Hystrix, as Hystrix will activate the fallback mechanism before running Retryer or error handler
   - To support error handler with Hystrix, we can create Feign Fallback Factory by implementing FallbackFactory interface, which provides option to log caused exception details
+  - OpenFeign by default uses Ribbon as a client side load balancer while making client request.
+This can be turned off and configure it to use spring cloud load balancer instead.

 ### Spring Cloud Netflix Hystrix
 To support circuit breaker pattern